CoCoSol007/border-wars/README.md

 # Border Wars

+## 🚧 Project Status

+### 🛑 Project on Hold

+Currently, this project is on hold.
+We are waiting for the developers to resume work so that we can move forward with the next steps.

+---
 Border Wars is a turn-based online strategy game where players compete to conquer territories and expand their medieval kingdom.
 The game incorporates various elements outlined in all brainstorm:

 ## Brainstorms